shirakaba/react-nativescript-site/docs/introduction.md

 ## What is [NativeScript](https://www.nativescript.org/)?

-NativeScript is an open source framework for building truly native mobile applications using JavaScript (or TypeScript).
+NativeScript is an open source framework for building truly native mobile applications using JavaScript (or TypeScript), created by Jamie Birch ([GitHub](https://github.com/shirakaba), [Twitter](https://twitter.com/LinguaBrowse)).

 ## What is [React.js](https://reactjs.org/)?